kubernetes/test-infra/README.md

 * [Triage Dashboard](https://go.k8s.io/triage) aggregates failures
   - Triage clusters together similar failures
   - Search for test failures across jobs
-  - Filter down to failures in a specific regex of tests and/or jobs
+  - Filter down failures in a specific regex of tests and/or jobs
 * [Test history](https://go.k8s.io/test-history) is a deprecated tool
   - Use the triage dashboard instead
   - Summarizes the last 24 hours of testing